-- The SoC used is an APQ8060, it means this is a APQ8660 variant without modem, because the DragonBoard doesn't do 3G data or voicecalls, no. So it's a so-called "application processor" only.
-You will mostly build for 8660 anyway.
+- The SoC used is an APQ8060, it means this is a MSM8x60 variant without modem, because the DragonBoard doesn't do 3G data or voicecalls, no. So it's a so-called "application processor" only.

 - The RS232 serial port is set at 115200 baud.
 USB-to-serial dongles didn't work for me, you might need a real serial port.
 Just open the console and play around.
 If you need to be root on the default software just hit su and play around.
 It's this quite restricted Android shell.

 This board only talks the fastboot boot protocol.
 (No U-Boot or such.)
 So you need to get this tool.
 On Fedora, simply:

 yum install android-tools